bradleyeckert/hermes/docs/hermes.md

 ## Language dependencies

-* C99
+- C99
-* Little-endian byte order
+- Little-endian byte order
-* Hardware-specific functions in `*HW.c` file(s)
+- Hardware-specific functions in `*HW.c` file(s)

 Most of the byte-order dependency comes from using `memcpy` to move data to and from byte arrays.
 It could be replaced with a `MEMCPY` macro that substitutes a byte-reversing version of `memcpy` for big-endian targets.

 ## Hardware requirements

-* True random number generator
+- True random number generator
-* 32-bit CPU such as ARM or RISC-V
+- 32-bit CPU such as ARM or RISC-V
-* On-chip Flash memory for code and keys
+- On-chip Flash memory for code and keys
-* UART
+- UART

-The true random number generator is used to generate unique IVs, not keys, so the quality of its entropy is not critical.
-The idea is to avoid IV reuse.
-Even then, a reused IV is unlikely to be useful to an attacker since they would need the previous keystream, only obtainable from the plaintext (which they wouldn't have).
+The true random number generator is used to generate unique 128-bit IVs to avoid IV reuse.
+If an IV were to be reused, and the ciphertext has been logged (by sniffing UART traffic), the two messages could be XORed to leak data that may be useful.
+Since `hermes` typically uses short messages, it's unlikely to be a real hazard even if it happens.
+Still, the probably of it happening would be 2<sup>-64</sup> due to the Birthday Problem if the numbers are actually random.

 ## Pairing